bonfire-networks/CommonsPub-Server/README.md

 ## Running

-By default, CommonsPub listens on port 4000 (TCP), so you can access it on http://localhost:4000/ (if you are on the same machine).
+By default, the back-end listens on port 4000 (TCP), so you can access it on http://localhost:4000/ (if you are on the same machine).
 In case of an error it will restart automatically.

 # Configuring the server